 Another thing that prompted my reminiscing was a comment I wrote in last year’s notes for work.
 Over the last couple of weeks (last year), we were facing a thick, choking, blanket of toxic smoke here in Sydney.
 The smoke was coming into the shopping center where I work, and was making me feel sick.

-I vividly remember calling center management and telling them about it.
+I vividly remember calling center management and telling them about the smoke.
 I told them I was feeling ill and my customers were complaining.
 I also made a call to my company’s health and safety team and let them know.
 After around an hour, the smoke finally cleared.
-I presume center management turned on the exhaust fans finally.
+I presume center management eventually turned on the exhaust fans.
 Seriously though, I never should have been forced to make that call.

 Funny thing to add here.
-Yesterday, I received a memo stating an upgrade to those very fans will be taking place over the next few weeks.
+Yesterday, a year after that disaster, I received a memo stating an upgrade to those very fans will be taking place over the next few weeks.
 I guess it’s the old prepper saying: Hope for the best, prepare for the worst.

 I went through my photos from December 2019, and found some of the ones I took of the smoke.
 Earlier, I went outside and recreated those images so you can see the stark differences.
 Last year we had smoke, heat, and bushfires, this year we have clearer air and rain.